ampapacek/MorphemeOrigin/README.md

 - Arguments before `--` configure `run_llm_sweep.py`
 - Arguments after `--` are forwarded to each `llm_predict.py` run
 - Logs for sweep runs are stored in `outputs/llm_sweep_logs/`
-- Evaluation rows from each run are appended to the shared summary file
+- Evaluation rows from each run are appended to the shared summary file, but this summary contains only the compact metrics written by `llm_predict.py` (`f1score_instance`, `accuracy_instance`, `f1score_micro`, native vs. borrowed scores, and grouped F1)
+- If you want morph-type split scores such as root and derivational-affix F1, run [`src/evaluate_predictions.py`](./src/evaluate_predictions.py) on the saved prediction files after the sweep

 ### Evaluate an existing prediction file